KevinKra/Notes/certifications/aws/developer/resource.md

 For any _traced request_ to your application, you can see detailed information not only about the request and response, but also about **calls that your application makes to downstream AWS resources, microservices, databases, and web APIs.**

-**AWS X-Ray receives traces from your application, in addition to AWS services your application uses that are already integrated with X-Ray.** Instrumenting your application involves sending trace data for incoming and outbound requests and other events within your application, along with metadata about each request.
+**AWS X-Ray receives traces from your application, in addition to AWS services your application uses that are already integrated with X-Ray.**

+**Instrumenting your application** involves sending trace data for incoming and outbound requests and other events within your application, along with metadata about each request.

 ### X-Ray Daemon

 AWS services that are integrated with X-Ray **can add tracing headers to incoming requests, send trace data to X-Ray, or run the X-Ray daemon.** For example, AWS Lambda can send trace data about requests to your Lambda functions, and run the X-Ray daemon on workers to make it simpler to use the X-Ray SDK.

-Instead of sending trace data _directly to X-Ray_, **each client SDK sends JSON segment documents to a daemon** process listening for UDP traffic.
+Instead of sending trace data _directly to X-Ray_, **each client SDK sends JSON segment documents to a daemon process** listening for UDP traffic.
 The X-Ray daemon buffers segments in a queue and uploads them to X-Ray in batches.
 The daemon is available for **Linux**, **Windows**, and **macOS**, and is included on **AWS Elastic Beanstalk and AWS Lambda platforms**.

 ### X-Ray Service Graph

 X-Ray uses trace data from the AWS resources that power your cloud applications to generate a detailed **service graph**.

-The service graph shows the client, your front-end service, and backend services that your front-end service calls to process requests and persist data.
+The service graph shows the client, your frontend service, and backend services that your frontend service calls to process requests and persist data.

-Use the service graph to identify bottlenecks, latency spikes, and other issues to solve to improve the performance of your applications.
+Use the service graph to **identify bottlenecks, latency spikes, and other issues** to solve to improve the performance of your applications.

 ## X-Ray Service Graph